-Dropping Courses
+Dropping or Withdrawing from Courses

 A student may drop a course with the approval of the academic advisor without financial penalty during the first week of classes.
-Students wishing to drop a course after the first week of class may do so with the approval of their academic advisor.
-A grade of "W" is recorded for any course dropped after the designated add/drop period.
-Please see the University calendar for the last date to drop classes.
-A drop is not official until completed forms are received in the Registrar's Office.
-A grade of "F" is recorded on the transcript of students who do not follow University policy on dropping courses.
+Students wishing to withdraw from a course after the first week of class may do so with the approval of their academic advisor.
+A grade of "W" is recorded for any course that a student withdraws from after the designated add/drop period.
+Please see the University calendar for the last date to add/drop and withdraw from classes.
+Withdrawal from a course is not official until completed forms are received in the Registrar's Office.
+A grade of "F" is recorded on the transcript of students who do not follow University policy on withdrawing courses.
 The deadline for dropping a block course is on or before the completion of 40% of the course.